"Love

 Perhaps your church does.
 I hope so!

-But, with a few beautiful exceptions, we paid little attention to the second.
+book), we paid very little attention to the second.

 Why?
-Speaking for myself, I knew we should love the second
+Speaking for myself, I knew that we should love our

-"twin" too.
-But I thought that just meant being nice to anyone who lived near
+neighbors.
+But I thought that just meant being nice to people who lived near me.
+I heard

-me.
-I heard many rich sermons on loving God.
-But I dont ever remember a
+many rich sermons on loving God.
+But I dont remember a single one, ever, that

 I wasnt alone.
 Rick Warren, pastor of Californias